TorientalVortX/projectjellyfish/README.md

 # Jellyfish-Language
 #### (name is a W.I.P)
-This is a begginner language designed to teach new programmers how to code like a pro.
+This is a beginner language designed to teach new programmers.